 Meet Lucia Fernandes

-Certified Feline Behavior & Environmental Enrichment Specialist
+Feline Behavior and Environmental Enrichment Specialist (CoE, Oplex Certified)

 Hi, I'm Lucia Fernandes.

-I help cat guardians understand their cats beyond labels like “difficult,” “independent,” or “misbehaving” and instead learn how behavior reflects emotional and environmental context.
+I help cat guardians understand their cats beyond labels like difficult, independent, or misbehaving, and instead learn how behavior reflects emotional and environmental context.

 My work is grounded in the belief that every behavior is communication, and that lasting change happens when cats feel safe, understood, and supported within their environment.